shakasom/GDS/README.md

-# GDS
-Geographic data science tutorials series.
+# Geographic data science tutorials with Python.

 This is a three part articles published in Medium on Getting started with Geographic Data Science in Python.